abrartarafder/Cruise-Critic-PowerBI-Project/README.md

 The PowerBI Dashboard metrics are created based off of the STAR Schema

+### Power BI Data Model Implementation
+The analytical model follows a star schema design using surrogate keys conceptually for all dimensions.
+In the Power BI implementation, stable natural keys (Trip ID, Company Name, Ship Name, Destination Name, and Review Date) are used directly to define relationships between the fact and dimension tables.
+This approach is sufficient given the static nature of the dataset and avoids unnecessary ETL complexity while preserving the integrity of the star schema.

 ### Key Metrics
 - Average Rating
 - Average Price